Police Custody in Singapore: What You Should Know

 - He has a physical or mental condition that makes it inadvisable to remand him at a remand home because of his physical or mental condition.

 As for mentally-ill persons in custody, the police must refer them to a medical officer or doctor without delay.
-If the medical practitioner is of the opinion that the person should be treated as an inpatient, the mentally disordered person may be detained at a psychiatric institution for further treatment.
+If the medical practitioner is of the opinion that the person should be treated as an inpatient, the mentally disordered person may be detained at a psychiatric institution (such as the Institute of Mental Health) for further evaluation and treatment.

 What Happens During Custody?